linuxpostingxyz/linuxlist/list.md

 ### Non Linux Blogs

+- @freebsd-official
 - @iglunix-official § (affiliated with the project, too!)
 - @minix-official
 - @netbsd-official (the toaster is alive!)
 - @openbsd-official (est. 2025-02-17)
+- @tigerbrew-official (you choose what macos software you get)
 - @windowsxp-official
 - @windows-7-official (The last good version of windows)
 - @windows10-official